 Giving Compass’ Take:

-• Maurice A Jones discusses that the key to investing in local communities in order to strengthen them is building cohesive networks within those communities.
+• This Stanford Social Innovation Review post argues that the key to investing in local communities in order to strengthen them is building cohesive networks within those communities, highlighting recent research from MDRC.

 • Read about the success of community social networks that were developed in Chicago neighborhoods.